 Examples from the Class of 2012:

-- Abigail Gravenhost is Research Associate at Economists Incorporated (Washington, DC), a firm that does policy analysis, then became a business manager at Capital One.
+- Abigail Gravenhost.
+Research associate at Economists Incorporated (Washington, DC), a firm that does policy analysis, then became a business manager at Capital One.

-- Jamie Hooker is Recruiter for Human Resources, Epic Systems, a health software company.
+- Jamie Hooker.
+Recruiter for Human Resources, Epic Systems, a health software company.

-- Ethel Mickey is in the Ph.D. program in sociology at Northeastern University.
+- Ethel Mickey.
+Ph.D. program in sociology at Northeastern University

-- Laurie Nordland is in the School of Social Work, University of Michigan.
+- Laurie Nordland.
+School of Social Work, University of Michigan.

-- Aurelia Patterson is in the Cecil Humphrey’s School of Law, University of Memphis.
+- Aurelia Patterson.
+Cecil Humphrey’s School of Law, University of Memphis

-- April Philley is in the School of Law, University of Texas (class of 2015), and became an assistant attorney general.
+- April Philley.
+School of Law, University of Texas (class of 2015), and became an assistant attorney general.

 A Few Examples of Careers of Undergraduates from Previous Years:

 Zhubin Parang (BA, 2003) attended law school at the Georgetown University Law Center, then spent four years practicing commercial litigation in New York City.
-He then left the profession to pursue a writing career, and he is currently a staff write on “The Daily Show” with Jon Stewart.
+He then left the profession to pursue a writing career, and he then became a staff writer on “The Daily Show” with Jon Stewart.